awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Using_AWSCLI_To_Manage_WA_Reviews/2_create_workload.md

 1. You should see serverless listed as a lens.
 1. Using the [disassociate-lenses API](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/wellarchitected/disassociate-lenses.html) we will remove the serverless lens.
     `aws wellarchitected disassociate-lenses --workload-id "<WorkloadId>" --lens-aliases "serverless"`
+{{% notice warning %}}
+When you use disassociate-lenses, it will be destructive and irreversible to any questions you have answered if you have not saved a milestone.
+Saving a milestone is recommended before you use the disassociate-lenses API call.
+{{% /notice %}}
 1. You will not get a response to this command, but using the [get-workload API](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/wellarchitected/get-workload.html) you can verify that the lens was removed.
     `aws wellarchitected get-workload --workload-id "<WorkloadId>"`
 1. You should see a response such as this, showing that you no longer have serverless listed.